City of district significance (Ukraine)

+Cities of district and regional significance were abolished in 2020 as part of the administrative reform and became part of the new, larger raions.

 Characteristics

 Under Ukrainian law, every city of district significance automatically belongs to the category of "small cities" (малі міста, mali mista), which is defined by the law "On the Approval of the National Program of the Development of Small Cities" dated 4 March 2005 as cities which have populations of up to 50,000.
 These small cities have populations of up to 50,000, and they contain a certain amount of social and industrial infrastructure within their boundaries.
 They have a proportionally lower rate of industrial expansion compared to cities of regional significance, however, they allow for favorable conditions for the creation of social, cultural, household, communal areas to meet the needs of its urban residents and the surrounding district countryside.

 A large number of these cities are centered on important industrial enterprises, creating the need of maintaining a favorable economic climate for industry.
 Cities of district significance are often the administrative centers of the districts they are located in.
 The lives of approximately 22 million inhabitants (both urban and rural) are tied in with the socio-economic activities of small cities, which plays an important role in the development of suburbs and the Ukrainian economy.

 The law "On the General Scheme of the Territorial Planning of Ukraine" is Ukraine's comprehensive general plan, which was adopted on 7 February 2002.
 It organizes small cities into five different categories: